EmaniAditya/employee-records/README.md

 ## How To Run
-Create the file `mern/server/config.env` with your MongoDB Atlas URI and the server port:
+Create the file `mern/server/config.env` with your MongoDB Atlas URI (I ran mongo on docker to test locally otherwise process is the same) and the server port:
 ```
 ATLAS_URI=mongodb://localhost:27017
 PORT=5050